JGCRI/gcam-doc/policies_examples.md

 ```

 ## <a name="land-constraint"> Land Constraint </a>
 The following input file will keep UnmanagedForest area in the USA GreatLakes region above 12 thous sq km, starting in the year 2020 and going through out the model time horizon.
-This could be converted to an upper bound by changing `policyType` to "tax".
+Because the policy type is specified as `<policyType>subsidy</policyType>` the model will add a subsidy to the associated market to achieve the specified 12 thous sq km target.
+If an upper bound was needed instead, this can be implemented by changing `policyType` to "tax" in the below xml example.
+In this case the opposite will occur, with the model adding a tax to the associated market to keep land use below the specified value.
 Note that the `land-constraint-policy` tag will need to be added to any `UnmanagedLandLeaf` you want to constraint.
 If more than one `UnmanagedLandLeaf` is given the same policy name ("reduced_deforestation" in this example) and market name (USA in this example), then the sum of those leafs will be constrained to the specified amount.

 ```
 <scenario>